lextm/jekyll-theme-chirpy/_posts/2012-8-11-how-to-install-custom-controls-to-visual-studio-part-i.md

 permalink: /how-to-install-custom-controls-to-visual-studio-part-i-39fa7733bb3
 excerpt_separator: <!--more-->
 ---
-I thought this is an easy task as so many components vendors have their fancy installers doing this, but only when I attempted to create one for Crad’s ActionList (http://github.com/lextm/actionlistwinforms) I found out how difficult it is to locate all information you need.
+I thought this is an easy task as so many components vendors have their fancy installers doing this, but only when I attempted to create one for Crad's ActionList (http://github.com/lextm/actionlistwinforms) I found out how difficult it is to locate all information you need.
 Therefore, this will be a long post with all information you might need.
 <!--more-->

 Note that I just finish Visual Studio 2008 support, which will be covered in part I. Visual Studio 2005 is tool old to attract me, and Visual Studio 2010 and 2012 poses new challenges of supporting both .NET 2 and .NET 4.